Directed and Written by Pietro Francisci

 That brings us to what we’ve really wanted to see: the fight between Hercules and Samson, which takes place among ancient ruins made of Styrofoam.
 And it’s a pretty good fight what with Hercules and Samson throwing huge pillars at each other before the fight ends in a draw with the two muscle men deciding to join forces to destroy the Philistine King as well as rescue Ulysses and the others.

 This is far from being an Academy Award winning movie.
 The dubbing is horrible and the movie is obviously filmed on a budget of about eleven thousand bucks.
 But it’s got some scenes that made me laugh such as when after the shipwreck Hercules, Ulysses and their friends are on a raft arguing.
 Hercules solves the argument by throwing everybody off the raft except for him and Ulysses.
-It’s a nice little touch that Ulysses has the best eyesight out of anybody else in the movie and sees things long before the other characters.
+It’s a nice little touch that in an analogy to his superhuman eyesight Ulysses can see how emotional/relational situations will play out long before his companions.
 The movie also takes the time to have a sensible reason for Hercules and Samson to meet and team up.
 And when they do they have a nice moment where they talk about the responsibilities and burdens of being demi-gods.
 And it sure doesn’t hurt that Liana Orfi wears dresses that show off her more than generous cleavage.

 Now I don’t know if this is available on Netflix but if it is, give it a look.
 Or if your cable/satellite provider carries Turner Classic Movies and this happens to come on while you’re in a willing moment, turn it on and check it out.
 If you’re like me and remember those summer Saturday afternoons when your local TV stations showed Ray Harryhausen movies and Italian sword-and-sandal flicks, you’re the perfect audience for this one.
 Enjoy.